Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • PB2 = The Name of the Progress Bar Control drawn on the Form.

-17. Copy and Paste the following VB Code into a Global Module in your Project and save it.
+13. Copy and paste the following VB Code into a Global Module in a Global Module and save it.

 Public Function ProgMeter2(ByVal xswitch As Integer, Optional ByVal Maxval As Integer, Optional ByVal strCtrl As String)